ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. note::

-  Please save all data as strings.
-This will make the data compatible with existing noise functions.
+  In the final version of the observers, following the noise functions, please have all data as strings.

 Currently, we will only track 2 types of events: